andedu15/weatherDashboard/README.md

-# Timed Quiz
+# Work Day Scheduler

 ## Description

-This is the Timed Quiz app, when you can play and answer some questions about basic javascript.
+This is the Work Day Scheduler app, when you can organize all your activities, meetings,tasks,etc.. by work hour.

-You will have a timer with 60 seconds to answer 5 questions.
-If you choose a wrong answer, the timer will subtract 10 seconds and if you dont have seconds, the game will be end.
+You will have time blocks from 9am to 5pm, where you can write and save a description about your activity in each time block.
+In addition, this will be your digital work scheduler where you will have past hours (Red color),  current hour (Gray color) and future hours (Green color).

-Start to Play and let us know how is your JS knowledge!
+Start to Planning your day and let us know how did it go!

 ## Technologies

 - HTML5
 - CSS3
 - JavaScript
+- jQuery
+- Bootstrap

 ## Usage